 Only full-time students will be admitted to the MFA in Visual Studies program.
 Applicants must present evidence that they have received a bachelor's degree from an accredited college or university (see Graduate Admissions section in this catalog for further details).
 The program does not require that applicants have a BFA.

 To be considered for admission, an applicant must submit:

 - a statement of objectives

 - official transcripts from each institution attended as an undergraduate or graduate student

 - two letters of reference

 - a portfolio of his or her most recent and mature work

 - a concise statement about the work

-Please see the Graduate School for deadlines or to begin the application process.
+Please see the Center for Graduate Studies for deadlines or to begin the application process.